Khan/wonder-blocks/packages/wonder-blocks-data/docs.md

 ## removeFromCache

-Removes an entry from the framework cache and any custom cache associated to the given handler.
+Removes an entry associated with the given handler from the hydration cache.
 The given handler and options identify the entry to be removed.

 If an item is removed, this returns `true`; otherwise, `false`.

+This can be used after `initializeCache` to manipulate the cache prior to hydration.
+This can be useful during testing.

 ### Usage